The Junior League of Madison is led by a volunteer board, elected annually by our membership.

 Jocelyn Braun, President

-Jocelyn Braun serves as the President of the Junior League of Madison.
-Jocelyn has been an active member of JLM since 2008, and has served on the membership, communications, and community teams in leadership and non-leadership roles.
-Jocelyn’s passion for League lies in supporting its new and incoming members so that League can make the very best impact possible in the community.
+Jocelyn Braun serves as the president of the Junior League of Madison and chair of JLM’s Diversity, Equity and Inclusion team.
+She’s been an active member of JLM since 2008 having served on the membership, communications, and community teams in leadership and non-leadership roles.
+Jocelyn’s passion for League lies in supporting its members so that League can make the very best impact possible in the community.

 Professionally, Jocelyn lends her 13 years of communications and strategic planning experience to Braun Painting, a company she and her husband Mike started in 2009.
-In addition to running a family business, Jocelyn and Mike have three boys, Fischer, Finnley, and Crosby.
-In her spare time she enjoys the outdoors, reading, and spending time with her family.
+Additionally, she’s a permit substitute teacher with the Madison Metropolitan School District.
+Jocelyn and Mike have three boys, Fischer, Finnley, and Crosby.
+In her spare time she enjoys the hiking, reading and spending time with her family.

 Jen Brydges, President Elect

 Jen Brydges serves as the President Elect for the Junior League of Madison.
 She joined JLM in 2014 and has served in a variety of roles on the Membership team.
 Jen also chaired of JLM’s Developing Youth Leadership Scholarship Initiative.

 Jen graduated from UW Green Bay with a degree in Political Science and Public Administration and from California State University-Los Angeles with a master’s in Political Science.
 Jen works for AMPED Association Management and has five years of strategic planning, program management, and governance experience in both associations and the for-profit sector.
 She loves spending time with her husband Joe and spunky daughter Kennedy, has a passion for personal and professional growth, enjoys traveling, wine, writing, and finding ways to be creative in work and play.

 Kate Karre, President Elect-Elect